From visitors to iterators

 let yield _env x =

-, above, treating DTZero
+DTOne xIn the method plus, above, treating DTZero

 specially is not mandatory.
-It is an optimization, which helps allocate fewer nodes.
+It is an optimization, which helps allocate

 Generating a Visitor

-It is now time to generate a reduce
+It is now time to generate a reduce visitor for the type

-.
+specific of sometree.
 Everything else is generic.

-We must insert delays into the structure of the type 'a sometree
+We must insert delays into the structure of the type

-so as to indicate where visit_delay
+'a sometree so as to indicate where

-should be called and (therefore) where DTDelay
+visit_delay should be called and (therefore) where

-nodes should be allocated.
-To do this, we write a copy of the definition of the type 'a sometree
+DTDelay nodes should be allocated.
+To do this, we write a

-in it.
-The new type is actually considered equal to 'a sometree
+uses of delay in it.
+The new type is actually considered

-by OCaml.
-Its role is purely to carry a @@deriving visitors
+equal to 'a sometree by OCaml.
+Its role is purely to carry

-In the data constructor Node
+In the data constructor Node, the left-hand

-is in fact superfluous.
-With or without it, our iterators will eagerly descend along the leftmost branch of a tree, anyway.
+iterators will eagerly descend along the leftmost branch of a tree,

 type 'a mytree = 'a sometree =